 - 1. This Preliminary Plan is limited to two Lots and one private road parcel for up to 139,500 square feet of development, including up to 95,000-square-feet and sixty (60)-units of multi-family residential uses (age-restricted by covenant) with a minimum 15% MPDUs and up to 11,000 square feet of ground-floor retail uses with below-grade parking, in addition to an existing 3,500-square-foot bank and an existing 30,000-square-foot medical office. - 2.
-Occupancy Provisions Age-Restricted Housing - a) All residential units must be Age-Restricted (restricted to persons who are fifty-five (55) years of age or older), as defined by Section 59.1.4.2. of the Zoning Ordinance. - b) Prior to Certified Site Plan, the Applicant must record a covenant reflecting the age restriction in the Maryland Department of Land Records.
+Occupancy Provisions Age-Restricted Housing - a) All residential units must be Age-Restricted (restricted to persons who are fifty-five (55) years of age or older), as defined by Section 59.1.4.2. of the Zoning Ordinance. - b) Occupancy Provisions Age-Restricted Housing - a.
+All residential units must be Age-Restricted (restricted to persons who are fifty-five (55) years of age or older), as defined by Section 59.1.4.2. of the Zoning Ordinance. - b.
+Prior to Certified Site Plan: - The Applicant must enter into a covenant with the Planning Board reflecting the age restriction in a form approved by the M-NCPPC Office of General Counsel; - ii.
+The covenant must be recorded in the Maryland Department of Land Records; and - iii.
 The Liber Folio reference must be included on the Certified Site Plan.